shinokada/flexilexi/README.md

 ### dictionary: (Required)

 A dataset for performing searches.
 This should be a link to a file or an array/object that represents the dataset.
+Use an array of objects or an object as the following examples.

 example-data.json: